 Coaching is one of the essential skills required for a Scrum Master to be effective.
 Coaching along with Facilitation and Teaching skills enable the Scrum Master to perform their role effectively.

 The Scrum Master coaches the Development Team, the Product Owner, and the Organization.
-This brings out the best in them.
+Coaching brings out the best in them.

 A coach helps in unleashing a person’s or a team’s latent potential.
-This helps to maximize performance with the same level of effort.
+This helps to maximize performance with the same amount of effort.

 The Scrum Master as a coach helps the Scrum Team as well as the organization, adopt Scrum and enhance enterprise agility.